-Kitcher suggests that when one, in observational contexts where objects are temporarily unobservable, entertain a host of theories some of them will prove to be successful and others not.
-At some later time, when objects are no longer temporarily unobservable, one will find out which theories that were true and, according to Kitcher, also find a strong correlation between success and truth.
+Kitcher's suggestion is this: in observational contexts where objects are temporarily unobservable, we can entertain a host of theories, some of which will prove to be successful and others not.
+At some later time, when the same objects are no longer unobservable, one will find out which theories were true and, according to Kitcher, also find a strong correlation between success and truth.
 The core of the argument, then, is that: